Red, White & Blueberry Poke Cake Recipe

 - 1/3 cup confectioners' sugar

-- 1. Preheat oven to 350°.
-Line bottoms of two 9-in. round baking pans with parchment or waxed paper; coat paper with cooking spray.
-In a large bowl, combine cake mix, water, eggs and oil; beat on low speed 30 seconds.
-Beat on medium 2 minutes.
+- 1. Line bottoms of two 9-in. round baking pans with parchment or waxed paper; coat paper with cooking spray.
+In a large bowl, beat the cake mix, water, eggs and oil; beat on low speed for 30 seconds.
+Beat on medium for 2 minutes.

-- 2. Transfer to prepared pans.
-Bake 25-30 minutes or until a toothpick inserted in center comes out clean.
+- 2. Pour into prepared pans.
+Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
 Cool completely in pans on wire racks.

-- 3. For strawberry gelatin, in a small saucepan, combine strawberries, sugar and water; bring to a boil.
-Reduce heat; simmer, uncovered, 2-3 minutes or until berries are soft.
+- 3. For strawberry gelatin, in a small saucepan, combine the strawberries, water and sugar; bring to a boil.
+Reduce heat; simmer, uncovered, for 2-3 minutes or until berries are soft.
 Strain into a small bowl, pressing berries lightly; discard pulp.
 Add gelatin to syrup, stirring to dissolve completely.
 Cool to room temperature.
 Repeat steps to make blueberry gelatin.